FIRST STEP ACT

 As of January 10, 2023, all people in federal prison will receive the updated computation dates for their (approximated) Earned Time Credits.
 This process should then update their computation dates every month to reflect the status of Earned Time Credits.

-• BOP Policy Statement 5400.01 (6/25/2021): Page 4: RECOMMENDING PROGRAMS, Once needs are assessed, Unit Management is responsible for notifying each inmate of his or her targeted needs during routine program reviews at team meetings, inferring that specific referrals by staff are necessary for the credit (ETC) to be given.
+• BOP Policy Statement 5400.01 (6/25/2021): Page 4: Unit Management is responsible for notifying each inmate of his or her targeted needs during routine program reviews at team meetings.
+Case Manager and Unit Team referrals are needed to earn, ETC.

 If You Suspect You’re The Target of a Federal Investigation | Before The Presentence Interview (PSI) | After The PSI – But Before The Sentencing Hearing | or After Sentencing or You’re Already Incarcerated – There Are Still Things – At All Levels, We Can Do